Mozilla: Firefox for mobile

 Firefox for mobile (codenamed Fennec) is the build of the Mozilla Firefox web browser for mobile devices such as smartphones and tablet computers.
 Initially available on multiple platforms, it is now available in two versions: Firefox for Android and Firefox for iOS.
 Firefox for Android runs on the Android mobile operating system and uses the same Gecko layout engine as Mozilla Firefox; for example, version 1.0 used the same engine as Firefox 3.6, and the following release, 4.0, shared core code with Firefox 4.0.
 Firefox for iOS, which runs on the iOS mobile operating system, does not use the Gecko Layout Engine because of Apple's policy that all iOS apps that browse the web must use the built-in iOS WebKit rendering engine.
 Both version include features like HTML5 support, Firefox Sync, private browsing, web tracking protection, and tabbed browsing, and Firefox for Android also includes support for add-ons.

 Firefox Focus

 Firefox Focus is a free and open-source privacy-focused mobile browser for Android and iOS.
 Initially released in 2015 as only a tracker-blocking application for iOS, it has since been developed into a full mobile browser for both iOS and Android.

 Firefox Lockwise

 Firefox Lockwise was a password manager offered by Mozilla.
 On desktop, it was a built-in feature of the Firefox browser.
-On mobile, it was offered as a standalone app that can be set as the device's default password manager.
+On mobile, it was offered as a standalone app that could be set as the device's default password manager.